thoughtspot/thoughtspot.github.io/_admin/setup/set-custom-calendar.md

 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
-By default, the application's fiscal calendar in January.
-If your company's calendar year starts in another month, setting a fiscal calendar quarter makes the ThoughtSpot date searches reflect your fiscal year.
+By default, the application's fiscal calendar starts in January.
+If your company's fiscal year starts in another month, setting a custom fiscal calendar makes the ThoughtSpot date searches reflect your fiscal year.

 [Date formulas with the `fiscal` option specified]({{ site.baseurl }}/advanced-search/formulas/date-formulas.html#fiscal-and-gregorian-calendars)